htbg/htbg.github.io/README.md

 ## Troubleshooting

--   If encountering a "query does not exist for route..." error, check the backend callback URIs.
+-   If encountering a "query does not exist for route..." error, check the backend redirect URIs.

 -   If a 404 error occurs in Fiori, verify the `xs-app.json` and `manifest.json` configurations.